Army DITY Move Tips — How to Maximize Your PPM Payout

 Weight Optimization — Get Paid for Every Pound

-Every service member has a standard weight allowance based on rank and dependent status.
-But there’s a second category most families never use — professional gear, called pro-gear.
-Pro-gear is military equipment and professional materials that are moved separately from your household goods weight allowance.
-Up to 2,000 pounds of your gear can be classified as pro-gear and it does not count against your household weight allowance.
-That means you can potentially move 2,000 additional pounds and get paid for it without it eating into your regular allowance.
+Every service member has a standard weight allowance tied to rank and dependent status.
+But there’s a second category most families never touch — professional gear, called pro-gear.
+This covers military equipment and professional materials moved separately from your household goods allowance.
+Up to 2,000 pounds of your stuff can be classified as pro-gear, and it doesn’t count against your household weight at all.
+That’s potentially 2,000 additional pounds — paid at the same government rate — without eating into your regular allowance.

 How to Document Pro-Gear Properly